LazyyVenom/LazyyVenom/README.md

 I'm a passionate technologist with a keen interest in **Data Science**, **Machine Learning**, and **Artificial Intelligence**.
 I love exploring new technologies and leveraging them to solve real-life problems.
 My journey in tech started with **Python**, and it has been an exciting ride ever since!!!

-### What I Do:
-- **Python Development:** Building robust applications and scripts.
-- **Data Science & Machine Learning:** Developing models to uncover insights and make predictions.
-- **Automation with Selenium:** Creating automated workflows and testing frameworks.
-- **Web Development:** Crafting dynamic web applications using Flask, Django, HTML, CSS, and JavaScript.
-- **App Development:** Learning to create Android and iOS applications using Flutter.

-### Tech Stack:
 <div align="left" style="display: flex; flex-wrap: wrap;">
   <img src="https://skillicons.dev/icons?i=py" height="30" alt="Python logo" />
   <img width="12" />